mdhont/blacksmith/docs/Blacksmith.md

 }
 ```

-## zlib.js
+## Compilation Recipe

-In this file we should define a JavaScript class, extending from a predefined compilation class, and export it.
+This is the main file for defining the build steps that Blacksmith should follow.
+For doing so you need to implement and export a JavaScript class.

-The available classes as core components are (check the definition of the different types bellow):
+Blacksmith exposes several templates as Core Components so you don't need to implement all the required methods.
+The available classes are the following ones:

   * `Component`
   * `CompiledComponent`
   * `CompilableComponent`
   * `MakeComponent`
-  * `Library` - Interface meant for common libraries.
-It inherits from `MakeComponent` defining the component prefix to `{{prefix}}/common`.
+  * `Library`

-All the classes will execute the following methods in order (they can be overriden or recalled with `super`):
+All the classes will execute the following methods in order (they can be overridden or recalled with `super`):

-  * `initialize` -- Can be overriden.
+  * `initialize` -- Can be overridden.
 Will prepare environment variables and configuration options for the entire workflow
   * `cleanup` -- Not need to override.
 Will remove files from previous builds if found
   * `extract` -- Not need to override.
 Will extract the source tarball
   * `copyExtraFiles` -- Not need to override.
 Will copy extra files defined in `stack.json` (explained at the end of the document)
   * `patch` -- Not need to override.
 Will apply the patch specified in `stack.json` (explained at the end of the document)
-  * `postExtract` -- Can be overriden.
+  * `postExtract` -- Can be overridden.
 Common tasks that execute after extract
-  * `build` -- Can be overriden.
+  * `build` -- Can be overridden.
 Contain build instructions
-  * `postBuild` -- Can be overriden.
+  * `postBuild` -- Can be overridden.
 Common tasks that execute after the build
-  * `install` -- Can be overriden.
+  * `install` -- Can be overridden.
 Copy the compiled files to the right directory
   * `fulfillLicenseRequirements` -- Not need to override.
 If the license information is defined it checks if it is available in the source code and copies it in the component prefix in order to be included in the resulting tarball
-  * `postInstall` -- Can be overriden.
+  * `postInstall` -- Can be overridden.
 Common tasks that execute after the install
   * `minify` -- Not need to override.
 Remove unnecesary files or folders and strip binary files generated

 ### Component